petersonben50/HellsCanyon/code/binning/PVC_details/PVC_details_workflow.md

 I also generated a color vector to color code the bins by source and hgcA+ content.
 I also labeled the Lentisphaerae and Kiritimatiellaeota branches.
 PDF is saved out here: `results/bins/binAnalysis/PVC_details/PVC_tree.pdf`.

+#### Run all PVC bins through some metabolic analyses

+Code here: `code/binning/PVC_details/metabolic_genes_PVC.sh`.

+This analysis looked for differences MHC content and the metabolic genes that we included in the batch HMM analysis between the PVC families, particularly the two Kiritimatiellaeota families.